rmeason/Maple-Street-Designs/README.md

-# Create React Express App
+# Maple Street Designs

-## About This Boilerplate
+## About This Project

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.
+This is a buisness site for Maple Street Designs.

+### Built With

+  - React.js
+  - Zurb Foundation

 ## Starting the app locally